Tacrolimus Sandoz Capsules

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

-Tacrolimus Sandoz comes in three types of capsules:
+Tacrolimus Sandoz comes in five types of capsules:

 - Tacrolimus Sandoz 0.5mg - White and ivory opaque capsule.